HTTP API Use Case Tutorial

-A tutorial in how to build a simple application with a custom HTTP API (using a request handler) involving a basic query transform (in a searcher) involving a shared component and a custom output format (a renderer).
-Use the sample application found in http-api-using-searcher.
-Also, it is useful to read the component types tutorial for motivation in choice of component types.
+This page is a tutorial on how to build a simple application with a custom HTTP API (using a request handler) involving a basic query transform (in a searcher) involving a shared component and a custom output format (a renderer).
+The tutorial code can be found in the http-api-using-searcher sample application.
+Also, it is useful to read the component types tutorial for the motivation in choice of component types.

 Goal: process incoming request of the form